Employee Handbook Table of Contents:

 Such confidential information includes (but is not limited to): pending projects and proposals, proprietary production processes, compensation data, personnel/payroll records, financial information, marketing strategies, and conversations with people associated with the company.

-[Company Name] does not discriminate in employment opportunities or practices because of race, sex, national origin, color, religion, age or disability.
-We make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in undue hardship.
+[Company Name] does not discriminate in employment opportunities or practices because of race, sex, national origin, ethnicity, religion, age, or disability.
+We make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.

 3.4 New employee probationary period.

-The probationary period for regular employees is for [90 days] from hire date.
+The probationary period for regular employees is [x] days from the hire date.
 This is a time for management to evaluate new employees, and for new employees to evaluate the company.

 During the probationary period, the company and the employee can terminate employment without notice.
-Upon completion of the probationary period, a review will be given and benefits will begin as appropriate.
+Upon completion of the probationary period, a review will be conducted and benefits will begin as appropriate.

 3.5 Work hours.

-[Company Name] is open from [X a.m.
-To X p.m.
-Day of Week - Day of Week], except for Holidays (See Section 6.7, Holidays).
-The standard workweek is hours (see Section 4.3, Overtime).
+[Company Name] is open from [x a.m. to x p.m.] from [day of week] to [day of week], except for holidays (see Section 6.7, Holidays).
+The standard workweek is [x] hours (see Section 4.3, Overtime).

-For calculating employee benefits, the workweek begins on [Sunday (starting at 12:01 a.m.)
-Through Saturday (ending at 12:00 a.m.)], unless a supervisor makes other arrangements with the employee.
+For calculating employee benefits, the workweek begins on [day and time] through [day and time], unless a supervisor makes other arrangements with the employee.